moddroid94/loopsharedocker/README.md

 VSCode workspace is inside repo containing all the task inside.

 ### dev branch
-As of now it is configured to run in a venv with requisites.txt, apart node related installs,  default db and local statics
+As of now it is configured to run in a venv with requisites.txt with default db and local statics, apart node related installs as per package.json

+### Main Branch
+Not actually usable, just scaffold

 #### Requisites to build prod images (only for main)
-'apt-get update'
+> apt-get update
-'apt-get install docker docker-compose'
+> apt-get install docker docker-compose

 #### Compile CSS
 The compiled.css file should be moved inside the app folder before build